peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>NullPointerException</code> - The parameter <code>mapper</code> is null.

 ### FromObject

     public static CBORObject FromObject(Object obj, CBORTypeMapper mapper, PODOptions options)

-<p>Generates a CBORObject from an arbitrary object, using the given options
+<p>Generates a CBORObject from an arbitrary object, using the specified
- to control how certain objects are converted to CBOR objects.
-The following cases are checked in the logical order given (rather than the strict order in which they are implemented by this library):</p> <ul><li> <code>null</code> is converted to <code>CBORObject.Null</code> .</li><li>A <code>CBORObject</code> is returned as itself.</li><li>If the object is of a type corresponding to a type converter mentioned in the <code>mapper</code> parameter, that converter will be used to convert the object to a CBOR object.
+ options to control how certain objects are converted to CBOR objects.
+The following cases are checked in the logical order given (rather than the strict order in which they are implemented by this library):</p>
+ <ul><li> <code>null</code> is converted to <code>CBORObject.Null</code> .</li><li>A
+ <code>CBORObject</code> is returned as itself.</li><li>If the object is of a type
+ corresponding to a type converter mentioned in the <code>mapper</code> parameter, that converter will be used to convert the object to a CBOR object.
 Type converters can be used to override the default conversion behavior of almost any object.</li><li>A <code>char</code> is converted to an integer (from 0 through 65535), and returns a CBOR object of that integer.
 (This is a change in version 4.0 from previous versions, which converted <code>char</code> , except surrogate code points from 0xd800 through 0xdfff, into single-character text strings.)</li><li>A <code>boolean</code> (<code>boolean</code> in Java) is converted to <code>CBORObject.True</code> or <code>CBORObject.False</code> .</li><li>A <code>